 I've had the privilege to mentor many talented and motivated undergraduates in developing and carrying out independent research projects.
 Check out their fascinating projects below!

-If you're an undergraduate at the University of Georgia interested in microbes, plants, insects and/or chemical ecology and their applications for sustainable agriculture, please feel free to contact me!
-The Snyder lab is always excited to involve passionate students in the lab's research.
+If you're an undergraduate at SUNY Plattsburgh interested in microbes, plants, insects, and/or chemical ecology and their applications for sustainable agriculture, please contact me about research opportunities!

-If you're an undergraduate at the University of Georgia interested in microbes, plants, insects and/or chemical ecology and their applications for sustainable agriculture, please feel free to contact me!
-The Snyder lab is always excited to involve passionate students in the lab's research.
+If you're an undergraduate at SUNY Plattsburgh interested in microbes, plants, insects, and/or chemical ecology and their applications for sustainable agriculture, please contact me about research opportunities!

 Mentoring at the University of Georgia